Henry Morgan (humorist): Personal life and death

 Morgan had a son, Steve Robinson, with Helen Louise Rankin.
+Steve did not meet his father until he was age 17.

+Morgan was a second cousin of Broadway lyricist and librettist Alan Jay Lerner.

-Steve did not meet his father until he was 17.
-Morgan's 1994 memoir, Here's Morgan!
-The Original Bad Boy of Broadcasting, found him satirizing many of his former co-stars but not examining his professional life with much depth, as if the reader was listening to a vintage radio satire of Morgan's life.
+Morgan's 1994 memoir Here's Morgan!
+The Original Bad Boy of Broadcasting found him satirizing many of his former co-stars but not examining his professional life with much depth, as if the reader was listening to a vintage radio satire of Morgan's life.
 He also edited, with writer and editor Babette Rosmond, Shut Up, He Explained, an anthology of Ring Lardner's shorter works (Scribner, 1962).

-Morgan was a second cousin of Broadway lyricist and librettist Alan Jay Lerner.

 His final national television appearance was on the CNBC cable television series Talk Live in early 1994.
 A few weeks after that broadcast, Morgan died of lung cancer at age 79.